MicrosoftDocs/azure-dev-docs/articles/intro/connect-to-azure-services.md

 # Connect your app to Azure Services

-This is part four in a short series of 7 articles to help developers get started with Azure.
+This is part four in a series of 7 articles to help developers get started with Azure.

 * Part 1: [Azure for developers overview](azure-developer-overview.md)
 * Part 2: [Key Azure services for developers](azure-developer-key-services.md)